 Since 2002, I’ve had the pleasure of guiding diverse groups of 5th and 6th grade students in the outdoors, as a Naturalist/Mentor with the Kern Environmental Education Program (Camp KEEP), in Cambria, California.
-Our staff designs and implements science curriculum to meet California State Science Standards, and our lessons cover topics in life and earth sciences including: photosynthesis, plant/animal adaptations, food webs, resource allocation, wind and waves, tides, plate tectonics, topography, intertidal ecology, estuary ecology, animal behavior, and astronomy. over the years, I have interacted with thousands of students from Kern, Monterey, and San Luis Obispo Counties, in an outdoor setting
+Our staff designs and implements science curriculum to meet California State Science Standards, and our lessons cover topics in life science, earth science and indigenous cultural history.
+Over the years, I have mentored hundreds of students from Kern, Monterey, and San Luis Obispo Counties, in an outdoor setting

-In 2008, I was introduced to Jon Young’s principals of Coyote Mentoring, when I began working with Dave Wilson the founder of Coyote Regional Outdoor Adventures (Coyote Road School).
-In 2009, the marine science program was added to Coyote Road School’s summer camp schedule.
-It become a popular summer science program, drawing students from nearly all the coastal, and some inland communities.
+In 2008, I was introduced to Jon Young’s principals of Coyote Mentoring, while working with Dave Wilson’s Coyote Regional Outdoor Adventures (Coyote Road School).
+In 2009, a marine science program was added to Coyote Road School’s summer camp schedule.
+It become a popular addition, drawing students from coastal, and inland communities.
 After 14 years of dedication to Coyote Road School, Dave Wilson has retired the program and has graciously gifted the school to me.

-At Delphinus School of Natural History, we believe personal experience, fosters true appreciation for the natural world.
-True nature awareness is a deeply personal journey, achieved through a process that engages all of the senses.
-When we learn to recognize nature’s cycles, understand wildlife behavior, and interpret its many languages, we become naturalists, instead of casual observers.
-We believe that the natural resources of the central coast provide an ideal setting for developing an appreciation for, and personal relationship with the natural world.
+At Delphinus School of Natural History, we believe that rich natural resources of the central coast provide an ideal setting for “place-based” nature awareness, and for developing an appreciation for, and personal relationship with the natural world.